General Information

 • Deciding who will be admitted, or have access, to any WIOA Title I - financially assisted program or activity;

-• providing opportunities in, or treating any person with regard to, such a program activity; or
+• Providing opportunities in, or treating any person with regard to, such a program activity; or

-• making employment decisions in the administration of, or in connection with, such a program or activity.
+• Making employment decisions in the administration of, or in connection with, such a program or activity.

 Recipients of federal assistance must take reasonable steps to ensure that communications with individuals with disabilities are as effective as communications with others.
 This means that, upon request and at no cost to the individuals, recipients are required to provide appropriate auxiliary aids and services to qualified individuals with disabilities.